djaus2/az-iothub-ps1/README.md

 There is one other script that needs to be run once, set-path (run from the prompt in PS foloder as   ```.\set-path``` ).
 You then can run the main script just by entering ```get-iothub``` as the PS folder is now in the System Path; but only for the life of the  shell. set-path only needs to be run once for a new PowerShell terminal.

 - Within an Azure Subscription you have a Resource Group.
-- An IoT Hub is an element of a Resource Group.
+- An IoT Hub is an member of a Resource Group.
 - A Device belongs to an IoT Hub.
 - An IOT Hub and its device both have connection meta-information
-- The Quickstart apps(as in this repository) get that that from enviroment variables, and use it to connect to teh hub
+- The Quickstart apps(as in this repository) get that info from environment variables, and use it to connect to the hub

 <table border="1"  style="background-color:#FFFFE0;"><tr><td>